Fifty is the new 20 for South Korean workers, data shows

 A year earlier, twenty-somethings held 19.0 percent of the jobs in South Korea, while those in their fifties accounted for 17.6 percent.

-A government official attributed the rising share of older workers to an aging population, with former retirees returning to the labor force for financial reasons.
+A government official attributed the rising share of older workers to an ageing population, with former retirees returning to the labour force for financial reasons.

 Nearly half of older South Koreans live in poverty, and many take low-paying jobs in order to make ends meet.